John H. Fremlin

 John Heaver Fremlin (4 March 1913 – 9 March 1995) was an English nuclear physicist.

-Life and work
+Early life

+Fremlin was born in Kingsbury, Middlesex.
+Celia Fremlin was his sister.

+Career

-Fremlin was secretary of the Cambridge Scientists Anti-War Group.
+Fremlin was secretary of the Cambridge Scientists' Anti-War Group.
 Responding to concerns about the use of poison gas bombs, he hosted experiments by the group in his room in Trinity College to determine the rate at which a gas might leak into a sealed room.
 However Jack Haldane queried the rigour of his scientific methodology.

 His papers are archived at the University of Birmingham.
-Celia Fremlin was his sister.